Error: Access Token is not valid or has expired. Feed will not update.

 If you are comfortable riding on the back of a motorbike, there are more hidden beaches to discover.
 Spend a full day cruising down unsealed, sometimes bumpy, tracks along the coast.
-Enjoy the views of passing tropical jungles, quiet hamlets and glimpse of the coast as your driver negotiates the terrain.
-Stop at San Maria bay and other stretches of shoreline before reaching Langlon Village for a well-deserved break.
+Enjoy the views of passing tropical jungles, quiet hamlets, and glimpses of the coast as your driver rides over the terrain.
+Stop at San Maria Bay and other stretches of shoreline before reaching Launglon Village for a well-deserved break.
 Then it is just a short drive onwards to Teyzit beach, arguably the most beautiful beach in the area.
 You are likely to find the beach almost deserted, with a few kids playing and maybe some fishermen in the area.
-Relax, enjoy the sea and soak up the solitude of this natural gem.
+Relax, enjoy the sea, and soak up the solitude of this natural gem.

 Out to Sea

-If the weather is in your favor- and it usually is from November to March– a private boat trip on the Andaman Sea is a great day out.
+If the weather is in your favor–and it usually is from November to March— a private boat trip on the Andaman Sea is a great day out.
 The adventure starts with a trip in an open-air truck to the jetty.
 Once onboard the wooden motorboat, cast off into the sea.
 Move further away from land, watching as the shore becomes a tiny ribbon of white sand in the distance.
-After an hour or so, the boat arrive at a secluded, uninhabited island.
+After an hour or so, the boat arrives at a secluded, uninhabited island.
 Take a dip in the ocean or grab a mask and go snorkeling to see the colorful fish that live underwater.
-Walk along the soft sandy shores and find a shady palm tree to sit under.
-Then hop back on the boat to head to another beach on the island or to a completely different island, depending on the weather.
-The day continues like this- moving from beach to beach, swimming and snorkeling and relaxing in this tropical paradise.
-A delicious picnic lunch will be served at midday and you will return to land in the late afternoon.
+Walk along the soft, sandy shores and find a shady palm tree to sit under.
+Then, hop back on the boat to head to another beach on the island or to a completely different island, depending on the weather.
+The day continues like this–moving from beach to beach, swimming, snorkeling, and relaxing in this tropical paradise.
+A delicious picnic lunch will be served at mid-day and you will return to the mainland in the late afternoon.

 Back to Land